 Your veterinarian can help you choose the most appropriate nutrient profile and an appropriate portion for your individual dog.

 How often should I feed my dog?

-Although free-choice feeding is the least labor intensive and thus easiest for the humans in the family, offering open access to today’s palatable products opens the door to obesity.
+Although free-choice feeding is the least labor intensive and therefore the easiest for the people in your family, offering open access to today's tasty foods opens the door to obesity.
 Dogs are no longer required to forage for their food, and they largely live sedentary lives.
 Their caloric output rarely matches their intake when left to their own devices.
 Free-choice feeding not only provides less control over food intake, it makes monitoring changes in appetite and food intake especially challenging.
 In contrast, meal feeding provides complete control over food portions, immediate evidence of decreased appetite, and better control over body weight.
-Meal feeding also provides an excellent framework and foundation for any nutritional transitions that are in the dog’s best interest, mixing the old with the new until the transition is complete.
+Meal feeding also provides an excellent framework and foundation for any nutritional transitions that are in the dog's best interest, mixing the old with the new until the transition is complete.